valheimPlus/ValheimPlus/README.md

 ## Player

-* Modification of Stamina usage and regeneration
+* Modification of stamina usage and regeneration
-* Modification of Stamina by tools and weaponry
+* Modification of stamina usage of all tools and weaponry
 * Modification of carry weight
-* Modification of Food duration
+* Modification of food duration
 * Modification of Unarmed Damage
+* Modification of auto pickup range
-* Option to force all remove screen shake
+* Option to force remove all screen shakes
+* Modify the base amount of Unarmed damage multiplied by your unarmed skill level

 ## Fermenter, Beehive, Kiln and Furnace
 * Modify Fermenter speed